nextauthjs/next-auth/www/docs/errors.md

 #### CLIENT_FETCH_ERROR

-If you see `CLIENT_FETCH_ERROR` and "_TypeError: Only absolute URLs are supported_" in the console when accessing a page, it means you have tried to use the client server side without configuring the site name in `pages/app.js` correctly.
+If you see `CLIENT_FETCH_ERROR` and "_TypeError: Only absolute URLs are supported_" in the console when accessing a page it means you have tried to use the client method server side without first configuring the site name in `pages/app.js` correctly.

 * This usually happens when calling `getSession()` from `getServerSideProps()` but the site property in the Provider in `pages/_app.js` is not set.